 What is the meaning and goal of life?
 How do different religions, cultures and philosophies understand the human predicament?

-Explore significant dimensions of public and private life, such as political thinking, contemporary issues in religion and critical philosophical enquiry on this distinctive degree programme.
+Explore significant dimensions of public and private life such as political thinking, contemporary issues in religion and critical philosophical enquiry on this distinctive degree programme.

 All of these programmes provide students with a grounding in core areas of philosophy (the building blocks of all philosophy) as well as with lots of opportunity to explore the areas of philosophy which they are particularly drawn to.
 We also encourage students to develop their own particular interests and students take ‘independent study’ modules to prepare them for their final year project (the 'dissertation').
 This gives students scope to immerse themselves in the area of philosophy they love best or to tackle the philosophy dilemma which troubles them most.